omidfarhang/omid.dev/content/posts/2009-02-08-matisyahu.en.md

   </p>

   <p>
     Matisyahu Miller explained the origin of his personal use of the name in an interview in <i>Kosher Spirit Magazine</i> (a publication by OK Kosher Certification) as follows: His full secular name is Matthew Paul Miller, and the legal Hebrew name he received at his brit milah (circumcision ceremony) at eight days of age was forgotten.
 In Hebrew school it was assumed to be Matisyahu because of the connection between Matthew and Matisyahu.
-The original certificate from the brit was later located and he discovered that the actual name given at the brit was the Yiddish name &#8220;Feivish Hershel&#8221;.
+The original certificate from the brit was later located and he discovered that the actual name given at the brit was the Yiddish name “Feivish Hershel”.
 He was advised by his rabbis to continue using the Hebrew name that he had grown up with.
   </p>

   <h4>